Metric Spaces (10 lectures)

 Connected metric spaces, path-connectedness.
 Closure of a connected space is connected, union of connected sets is connected if there is a non-empty intersection, continuous image of a connected space is connected.
 Path-connectedness implies connectedness.
 Connected open subset of a normed vector space is path-connected.
 [2]

 Definition of sequential compactness and proof of basic properties of compact sets.
 Preservation of compactness under continuous maps, equivalence of continuity and uniform continuity for functions on a compact set.
 Equivalence of sequential compactness with being complete and totally bounded.
-The Arzela-Ascoli theorem.
+The Arzela-Ascoli theorem (proof non-examinable).
 Open cover definition of compactness.
 Heine-Borel (for the interval only) and proof that compactness implies sequential compactness (statement of the converse only).
 [2.5]

 Complex Analysis (22 lectures)

 Basic geometry and topology of the complex plane, including the equations of lines and circles.
-[1]
+Extended complex plane, Riemann sphere, stereographic projection.
+Möbius transformations acting on the extended complex plane.
+Möbius transformations take circlines to circlines.
+[3]

 Complex differentiation.
 Holomorphic functions.
 Cauchy-Riemann equations (including \(z,\bar{z}\) version).
 Real and imaginary parts of a holomorphic function are harmonic.
 [2]